pataq21/SolverArena/README.md

-# Arena Solver
+# Solver Arena

-**Arena Solver** is an open-source library designed to facilitate the performance comparison of different solvers in optimization problems.
+**Solver Arena** is an open-source library designed to facilitate the performance comparison of different solvers in optimization problems.
 The library abstracts the implementation of solvers, allowing users to input a list of MPS files and choose the desired solvers with their respective parameters.

 ## Installation